scrtlabs/SecretNetwork/docs/using-governance.md

 You can see another `param-change` example here: [enigma-1-proposal-3.json](/enigma-1-proposal-3.json)

+To see possible values for `subspace`, `key` and `value` go to https://github.com/gavinly/CosmosParametersWiki.

+:warning: Note that `subspace` and `key` are case sensitive and `value` must be of the correct type and within the allowed bounds.
+Proposals with errors on these inputs should not enter voting period (should not get deposits) or be voted on with `NoWithVeto`.

 :warning: Currently parameter changes are _evaluated_ but not _validated_, so it is very important that any `value` change is valid (ie. correct type and within bounds) for its respective parameter, eg. `MaxValidators` should be an integer and not a decimal.

-Proper vetting of a parameter change proposal should prevent this from happening (no deposits should occur during the governance process), but it should be noted regardless.
+:warning: Proper vetting of a parameter change proposal should prevent this from happening (no deposits should occur during the governance process), but it should be noted regardless.

 ### Community Pool Spend